Canada: Domestic Corporate Taxation

 Corporation tax rates vary depending on the territories and provinces in which the business operates.
 The effective federal rate is 28% (i.e. 38% less federal tax abatement of 10%).

-Provincial and territorial tax rates (excluding Quebec and Alberta, which do not have tax collection agreements with the Canada Revenue Agency (CRA)) are charged at either a lower rate (which applies to income eligible for the small business deduction or income based on limits set by the province or territory), or a higher rate on all other taxable income.
-From January 1, 2010, the lower rate ranges from 0% (in Manitoba) to 4.5% (in Ontario and New Brunswick); the higher rate ranges from 10% (in British Columbia and New Brunswick) to 16% (in Nova Scotia and Prince Edward Island).
+Provincial and territorial tax rates are charged at either a lower or higher rate.
+The lower rate applies to income eligible for the small business deduction or income based on limits set by the province or territory, and the higher rate applies to all other taxable income.